iamdhrutipatel/DeepFake-Detection/README.md

 3. Requirements.txt - Python libraries needed for this project.

-4. Video Demonstartion - It shows the whole working of project.
+4. Video Demonstartion - It shows the whole working of the project.

 ## Project Set-up Guidelines
 To set up the project.
 All the steps and guidelines regarding that are listed [here](https://github.com/iamdhrutipatel/DeepFake-Detection/blob/main/Project-Setup.txt).